plclub/plclub-web/blog/2020-05-15-Defunctionalize-the-Continuation.md

 A fair question to ask is whether all of this is not a bit indirect.
-Indeed, to go from the naive `sum` to the tail-recursive `sum''`, CPS is not necessarily the first thing that comes to mind.
+Indeed, to go from the naive `sum` to the tail-recursive `sum''`, CPS is not necessarily the first solution that comes to mind.
 A more direct way to think about the problem is to look again at how `sum` evaluates (instead of `sum'`):